Ordered exponential random walks: Tail asymptotics

+We now consider the tail asymptotics for the ordering condition.
+We use part (ii) of Lemma \ref{coupling_lemma}, the above asymptotics for $\rho$ then part (i) of Lemma \ref{harmonic_simplify2} to obtain that as $n \rightarrow \infty$, uniformly for $x \in W^d$ with $x_d - x_1 = o(\sqrt{n})$,

-\end{proof} An alternative approach to finding $\mathfrak{X}$ is to use the fact that the constant term in the tail asymptotics for ordered random walks does not depend on the increment distribution~\cite{denisov_wachtel10}.
-Therefore $\mathfrak{X}$ agrees with the constant computed in the case of nearest-neighbour random walks, in particular (1.2) and (1.3) of~\cite{puchala_rolski_05}.
+The constant $\mathfrak{X}$ does not depend on the increment distribution~\cite{denisov_wachtel10} and therefore agrees with the constant computed in the case of nearest-neighbour random walks, in particular (1.2) and (1.3) of~\cite{puchala_rolski_05}.
+The constant $\mathfrak{X}$ could also be found directly by analysing particular coefficients. \end{proof}

-\begin{remark} Another useful form for the case $d = 2$ can be found in terms of Bessel functions.
-By \eqref{refl.principle} for $x_1 < x_2$,

-This is a one-dimensional problem for a random walk with the Laplace distribution which can be solved exactly (see for example the variance-gamma distribution).
-This leads to

-where $K_{n-1/2}(z)$ is a modified Bessel function of the second kind.
-This means that for general $d$ we can express $\P(\rho > n)$ as a Pfaffian of a matrix with entries given by special functions. \end{remark}